 We started March with almost summer-like temperatures in the mid-70s and now the first day of spring, we’re expecting a snow storm!
 I decided to take advantage of the hopefully last cold days to make Mediterranean Braised Lamb Shanks in the slow cooker.
-Always make a braise the day before, the flavors are much better the next day and it gives you an opportunity to remove easily remove the fat before reheating.
+Always make a braise the day before, the flavors are much better and it gives you an opportunity to easily remove the fat before reheating.

 The snow came Sunday night and it was a beautiful sight to wake up to this morning!
 The sun glistening on the snow-covered limbs and a brilliant blue sky.
 The snow didn’t even stick to the paved surfaces and the barely three inches we got are melting away quickly!